Shadows and Light (Joni Mitchell album)

 Shadows and Light is the second live album by Canadian musician Joni Mitchell.
 It was released in September 1980 through Asylum Records, her last release for the label.
-It was recorded in September 1979 at the Santa Barbara Bowl in Santa Barbara, California.
+It was recorded on September 9, 1979 at the Santa Barbara Bowl in Santa Barbara, California.

 For the album, Mitchell was backed by a band of acclaimed jazz and fusion musicians consisting of guitarist Pat Metheny, bassist Jaco Pastorius, drummer Don Alias, keyboardist Lyle Mays, and saxophonist Michael Brecker.
 The vocal group the Persuasions appear on the title track and a cover of Frankie Lymon & the Teenagers' "Why Do Fools Fall in Love".

 Overview

 Shadows and Light was recorded during Mitchell's 1979 summer tour and used equipment of the Record Plant in Sausalito.
 The recordings of "Furry Sings the Blues", "Dreamland", and "God Must Be a Boogie Man" were taken from PA mix cassette recordings.
 Much of the material comes from Court and Spark (1974) onward, the only exceptions being "Woodstock" and the cover of "Why Do Fools Fall in Love".